Post Breakup Dating – Good or Bad for You?

 The breakup may be simple or complicated.
 For example, if a couple is legally married, the breakup can be a bit complex and lengthier because divorce proceedings are involved.
 If there is no other legal partnership, the breakup can be simple.
 If they are living together, then one looks for another place to live, packs up, and moves out.
+Even easier if it’s just “Casual Now”.

 Most might think that a breakup, whether a divorce, a civil union, or a simple split just ends it, even if they remain friends.

-Just Why Do Couples Have Breakup Sex?
+Just Why Do Couples Have Breakup Dating?

 Seeking Pleasure

 There is a part of human nature that exists in all of us.
 We seek pleasure and avoid pain.
 And so, we do those things that make us feel good.
-And let's face it - sex is one of those things.
+And let’s face it – dating is one of those things.

 Mixed Feelings

 This is also known as ambivalence.
 Couples who have been together for a while have had strong feelings for one another.
-When they split, one or both may also develop some negative emotions - anger, disappointment, hurt, etc. And amidst all of these, sex may provide a certain emotional release, at least in the short term.
-Any person using breakup sex as such a release must realize that it is no solution to the angry and hurt feelings they have - those will return.
+When they split, one or both may also develop some negative emotions – anger, disappointment, hurt, etc. And amidst all of these, dating may provide a certain emotional release, at least in the short term.
+Any person using breakup dating as such a release must realize that it is no solution to the angry and hurt feelings they have – those will return.

 Hope For Reconciliation